A lot or a little?

 What parents need to know

-Parents need to know that this spooky horror anthology is too scary for young kids.
+Parents need to know that R.L.
+Stine's The Haunting Hour is a spooky horror anthology that's likely too scary for young kids.
 Much like Stine’s similar series, Goosebumps, this show is filled with tense scenes, bristling suspense, and sinister characters, and the fact that it is set in believable scenarios (many of which center on kids) makes it that much creepier for anyone who can’t distinguish fantasy from reality.
 Because the stories and characters change with each episode, content is difficult to predict, so if your tweens are sensitive to even this milder horror, you might want to preview before offering it up for family viewing.
 That said, common stumbling blocks like language and sex usually don’t play a role in this show, so at least parents don’t have to sweat them.

 What's the story?

 R.L.
 Stine gives fans another round of goosebumps with his second horror anthology, THE HAUNTING HOUR.
 The series is a collection of spooky stories set in mostly believable scenarios where one twist of reality can spell disaster for the people involved.
 Stories often touch on common fears like evil spirits or mysterious beings that turn their families and friends against one another.
 In each tale, the characters (mostly kids) must uncover the truth behind the mystery and survive the danger.